CUBRID/cubrid-manual/en/sql/trigger.rst

         trigger_name |
         ALL TRIGGERS

-*   *trigger_name*: Executes the deferred action of the trigger when a trigger name is specified.
+*   *trigger_name*: executes the deferred action of the trigger when a trigger name is specified.
-*   **ALL TRIGGERS**: Executes all currently deferred actions.
+*   **ALL TRIGGERS**: executes all currently deferred actions.

 Dropping Deferred Condition and Action
 --------------------------------------